 What we used: Autel MaxiDAS (Model 808 or newer)

-Engine start disable via ECU affects 2015 Mercedes models and newer, including C, S, E, CLS, CLA, ML, GLK, R, SL, SLK, but it may also affect other car makes.
+Engine start disable via ECU affects 2015 Mercedes models and newer, including C, S, E, CLS, CLA, ML, GLK, R, SL, and SLK, but it may also affect other car makes.

 - Connect the scanner to the OBD II port under the dashboard.